Delete search term

 Description of content: What are extended realities?
 And how can they be used for interpreting?
 In this course, we distinguish between different forms of extended realities (augmented reality, virtual reality, etc.) and highlight different applications for interpreting.

-Dr Anne Catherine Gieshoff is a research associate and lecturer at IUED.
+Dr Anne Catherine Gieshoff is a research associate and lecturer at IMK.
 Her research interests include cognitive load in conference interpreting, augmented reality and visual input in interpreting, as well as interpreting in healthcare.

 Dealing with different file formats (JSON, XML)